junxian428/HTB_Certified_Junior_Cybersecurity_Associate/4. Linux Fundamentals/12. Filter Contents/README.md

 7. All usernames with their UID and set shells separated by a comma (,) and exclude the ones that contain nologin or false.

 8. All usernames with their UID and set shells separated by a comma (,) and exclude the ones that contain nologin and count all lines of the filtered output.

+- 0 How many services are listening on the target system on all interfaces?
+(Not on localhost and IPv4 only)